 Will it take some getting used to?
 Definitely.
 Does it add a lot to the conversation?
 Let’s just see.
 What do you think?

-This week, I would like to challenge you to take the photo of my coworker, Eric Dosmann, found below and do your worst to it (here is a link to a larger version).
+This week, I would like to challenge you to take the photo of my coworker, Eric Dosmann, found below and do your worst to it.
 The funniest response (I will be judging) will win a $10 Amazon gift card (delivered digitally).
-To be entered, please email firstname.lastname@example.org including your alteration of Eric’s photo along with your name and an email address to send the digital gift card to (in case it is different than the one you are sending the email from).
+To be entered, please email email@example.com including your alteration of Eric’s photo along with your name and an email address to send the digital gift card to (in case it is different than the one you are sending the email from).